yannklein/arjs-webpack-boilerplate/README.md

 Sensible webpack 5 boilerplate using Babel, PostCSS and Sass with a hot dev server and an optimized production build.

 ## Build on the shoulders of giants
 Thanks to [Tania Rascia](https://www.taniarascia.com).
-I reuased her Webpack5 boilerplate as a base for this code.
+I reused her Webpack5 boilerplate as a base for this code.

 ## Installation